IdanAsulin/Safe-Walk-backend/README.md

 ### Notes

 In order to implemet logout functionality in the front-end, you as a front-end developer will be responsible to remove the token from the application domain cookies.
-Cokkie name: x-auth-token
+Cookie name: x-auth-token

 ## Postman Collection